MGEScan/mgescan/docs/source/tutorial.rst

 -------------------------------------------------------------------------------

 In this tutorial, we will try to run both MGEScan-LTR and MGEScan-nonLTR with
 D. melanogaster genome dataset.
-You can find the dataset at the ``Shard Data`` menu to import into your workflow history and MGEScan tools on the left frame.
+You can find the dataset at the ``Shared Data`` menu to import into your workflow history and MGEScan tools on the left frame.

 Galaxy/MGEScan Server